-Twenty-four senior centers from across southwest have been recognized and designated a 2016 Focal Point by the SouthWest Kansas Area Agency on Aging (SWKAAA) according to Dave Geist Executive Director.
-These centers were recognized for the programs and services that were provided Oct.
-1, 2015 thru Sept.
-30, 2016.
+Twenty-four senior centers from across southwest Kansas, including some from the Golden Belt, have been recognized and designated a 2014 Focal Point by the SouthWest Kansas Area Agency On Aging, according to SWKAAA Executive Director Dave Geist.
+These centers were recognized for the programs and services that were provided Oct.r 1, 2014, through Sept.
+30, 2015.